 Let it rest for 1-2 minutes.
 Now, add strained and blanched spinach into the blender.
 Blend it to a puree.
 Bright green palak puree is ready to go into the curries. (photo 3 and 4)

-To begin with, dip the paneer cubes in hot water for 3 to 4 minutes or microwave it for 2 mins.
+Always dip the paneer cubes in hot water for 3 to 4 minutes or microwave it for 2 mins.
+While microwaving it, ensure cubes are completely immersed un der water.

 Then, add crushed garlic and fry till its golden brown.
 Now, add broken whole red chilies and green chillies.
 Fry for another 15 seconds. (photo 2)